-The basis of our offer made will be a combination of information supplied on the UCAS form, your predicted academic performance and performance at interview (where applicable).
+The basis of our offer made will be a combination of performance at interview, information on the UCAS form and your predicted academic performance (where applicable).

 All promising applicants who are resident in the UK/EU and who apply before 15th January will be invited to attend an interview.

 Return-to-learn students are those who have had a substantial period away from any formal learning.
 Often such learners have pursued careers or raised a family.
 The University understands that students come from many different backgrounds, with varying qualifications, careers and skills, but they often bring to their studies a high degree of motivation and experience.The University recognises that standard selection measures and procedures may not enable these learners to demonstrate fully their suitability for their chosen course.
 Where appropriate, admissions officers will seek and consider alternative evidence in order to give such learners equivalent consideration.
 Where they deem this alternative evidence meets entry criteria fully the learner will not be required to meet the standard academic entry requirements.

 Applications from overseas students are very welcome.
 Generally, overseas students will be considered for an offer without having to visit our School in advance.

 If you have re-sat individual modules to improve your grades, we will consider your application according to the standard selection process.
 If you are planning to re-sit the final Year 13 examinations, or have already done so, the University will consider your application, but we may require further information in order to make an informed judgment on your application.